 Ground-based measurements are necessary for 1) validation of spaceborne measurements of ecological traits, processes, and fluxes; 2) uncovering mechanistic drivers of observed fluxes and patterns, which can then inform model development and the interpretation of spaceborne observations; and 3) evaluating the scale dependencies of ecological processes.
 Despite the importance of tropical ecosystems, they are dramatically underrepresented with respect to field observations.
 This underscores the importance of PANGEA field-based studies.
 Field observations broadly include the following:

 Ecological/Biological Sampling: This includes all data that must be directly measured by individuals with boots-on-the-ground at sites and cannot be easily automated.
-Some examples of this data include leaf traits, terrestrial laser scanning, species identification, eDNA, animal movement data.
+Some examples of this data include leaf traits, species identification, eDNA, animal movement data.
 These data are important for understanding the mechanistic relationships between ecosystem traits and function and are often the only viable means of acquiring the ground-truthing data needed to build out appropriate modeling frameworks.

 Ecological/Biological Observations: This includes all data that supports our understanding of ecologic processes but does not require frequent revisits and is easily automated.
 Some examples of this include dendrometer measurements, sap flux measurements, camera trap, bioacoustics, ….
 Similar to biological sampling, these observations are important for developing and understanding mechanistic relationships between ecosystem traits and function.